eKiepuszewskiTUE/DBL/README.md

 - Has an LCD screen that will display:
     - a counter showing the number of disks sorted
     - an error message for each seperate error being detected
+- Pushes any objects that are not the disks into the middle of the conveyor belt